-You may also need to meet the required loan to home value criterion to be approved for refinancing.
+You may also need to meet the required loan-to-value ratio to be approved for refinancing.
 In general, though, the criteria required to refinance HELOCs varies from lender to lender, so you’ll need to talk to the lenders you’re interested in to see what their parameters are.
 Some lenders will even allow you to apply remotely, right from your computer.

 Documentation needed to refinance a home equity line of credit

 To be approved for a HELOC refinance, you’ll need to provide your lender with quite a bit of information during the application process.
-For example, Bank of America asks customers interested in HELOC refinancing to provide the following documentation:
+Some of the most common requirements are:

-- Details about the property and what you plan to use a collateral
+- Details about the property and what you plan to use as collateral.

 4 ways to refinance a HELOC